 Road trip through Pueblos Blancos

 The drive from Sevilla to Granada is about 155 miles or 250 kilometers.
 We drove to Arcos de la Frontera from Sevilla and from there stayed on A-372 till we got to Grazalema and then to Ronda.
-These hill top town warrant a day or two of exploring but if you are short on time like us, a stop for lunch or coffee still gives you enough time for a short visit.
-It was long day but we made in time to catch the sunset in Granada.
+These hilltop towns warrant a day or two of exploring but if you are short on time like us, a stop for lunch or coffee still gives you enough time for a short visit.
+It was a long day but we made in time to catch the sunset in Granada.

 Alhambra, the Grand finale in Granada

 Where we Stayed in Granada: We stayed at a two bedroom suite in Granada, not counting the driving day, we had two days here.
-Wish we had more!
+I wish we had more!